ksmandersen/Peg.swift/README.md

 # Peg.swift

-PEGPeg.swift is an implementation of [Parsing Expression Grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) written in Swift.
+Peg.swift is an implementation of [Parsing Expression Grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) written in Swift.
 Peg.swift is a port of [peg.rb](https://github.com/keleshev/peg.rb) for Ruby by [Vladimir Keleshev](http://twitter.com/kelesehev/).

 ## How to Install Peg.swift